lemonshellcake/lemonshellcake.github.io/_pages/about.md

 coss: "[Computational Social Science](https://coss.ethz.ch/)"
 ---

-I am currently a PhD Candidate at Climate Geology Group at the Department of Earth and Planetary Science at ETH Zürich.
+I am currently a PhD Candidate at the Climate Geology Group at the Department of Earth and Planetary Science, ETH Zürich.
 Previously, I also worked as a project research assistant and instructor in the National Institute of Geological Sciences, University of the Philippines.
 In 2023, I received an MSc in Earth Sciences (major in Geology) from ETH Zurich, where my thesis applied lipid biomarkers (molecular fossils) in tracking Holocene Arctic sea ice concentration and surface ocean condition variability in the Canadian Arctic.